AriesJ12/a-cat-landing-page/README.md

 live: https://ariesj12.github.io/a-cat-landing-page/

-100% copied the design for someone; i dont take credit for it
+100% copied the design from someone; i dont take credit for it